aryan0141/Wine_ML_Web_Project/README.md

 You can refer data.csv to see the complete dataset that we used.

-Backend is done in Django
+Backend is done in Django.

 The website is not responsive at that time...later it may be changed to the responsive one.